Want to build a killer product? It’s Time To Stop Thinking You Have a Technology Problem

 Let me put this in simpler terms: instead of thinking about plugins and hosting, and WordPress, talk to your prospective customers!

 After all, you’re not building a product for the sake of finding out how good of a product you can create.
-You’re doing it because you want to solve real problems for real people and, of course, make a profit as a result.Unless you have a compelling business and marketing strategy in place, technology is of second importance.
+You’re doing it because you want to solve real problems for real people and, of course, make a profit as a result.Unless you have a compelling business and marketing strategy in place, technology is of secondary importance.
 Click To Tweet

 So instead of focusing on your product, focus on those real people.
 Reach out to them.
 Listen to their daily struggles, find out how they feel, what problems they have, what solutions they found to solve those problems, and why those solutions helped or didn’t help.